SAP-archive/REST_API_Documentation_Guidelines/020_Syntax_Guidelines.html.md

 - See the <a href="https://devportal.yaas.io/overview/yaasinanutshell/index.html">YaaS in a Nutshell</a> page for more information.
 - The recommended reading is a book entitled <a href="http://shop.oreilly.com/product/0636920033158.do">Building Microservices</a> by Sam Newman, O'Reilly Media.

-For information on using the HTML or MD linking syntax itself, see the <a href="">Syntax</a> section of the Documentation SDK.

 #### Images and screenshots
 As someone once said, a picture is worth a thousand words.
 Therefore, whenever possible, use a diagram, image, or screenshot to convey a lot of information visually.
 Follow these guidelines when placing a diagram, screenshot, or other image in your content.
-For information on using the HTML or MD syntax itself, see the <a href="">Syntax</a> section of the Documentation SDK.

 Images and screenshots can quickly convey a lot of important information in your documentation.
 Do not use directional indicators, such as "above" and "below" to refer to images.
 Instead, include a brief introduction before each image that describes the purpose of the image and any necessary details.
 Do not overuse images such as including multiple screenshots of the same screen.
 Either condense them into one screenshot, or crop the images to show different areas.
 Follow the rest of these guidelines to make or use images, or capture screenshots:
  <ul>